-The enabling components describe the essential and measurable characteristics of the corresponding key capabilities and facilitate assessment of performance in the specialist clinical and surgical practice setting.
-Safe and competent podiatric surgeons will apply all enabling components for all the key capabilities in their practice.
-This includes applying, adapting and synthesising new knowledge from experience to continually improve their clinical, surgical and professional performance.
+The enabling components describe the essential and measurable characteristics of the corresponding key capabilities and facilitate assessment of performance in the clinical practice setting.
+Safe and competent podiatrists will apply all enabling components for all the key capabilities in clinical practice.
+This includes applying, adapting and synthesising new knowledge from experience to continually improve clinical and professional performance.